-- the temporary administrative transfer of an ongoing employee from another school with the agreement of the principal of that school; or - contacting Schools Recruitment Unit to ascertain if an employee with priority status is available to fill the vacancy: - 3. advertising the position through Recruitment Online and identifying, through the merit selection process, a suitable applicant; or - 4. employing a person on a fixed term basis; or - 5. employing a person on a casual basis, for up to six weeks.
+- a. the temporary administrative transfer of an ongoing employee from another school with the agreement of the principal of that school, or - b. contacting Schools Recruitment Unit to ascertain if an employee with priority status is available to fill the vacancy, - c. advertising the position through Recruitment Online and identifying, through the merit selection process, a suitable applicant, or - d. employing a person on a fixed term basis, or - e. employing a person on a casual basis, for up to 6 weeks